edchengg/model_selection/pos/multilingual_finetune/readme.md

 Section 6.2 (Evaluation on multilingual fine-tuned models)

-This repo is for multilingual fine-tuning on POS and extracting [CLS] representation from 240 checkpoints.
+This repo is for multilingual fine-tuning on POS and extracting [CLS] representation from all checkpoints.

 ## Training
 ``